legends2k/blog/content/note/arch_config.md

 kernel: usb: port power management may be unreliable
 {{< /highlight >}}

-there’s a good chance of a USB 3+ device (5000 Mbps) running with USB 2 (480 Mbps) speed.
+there’s a good chance of a USB 3+ device (5000 Mbps) running with USB 2 (480 Mbps) speed; verify with `lsusb -tvv`.
 Refer [UnixSE][] and [ArchLinux forums][arch-usb3-issue] for details.
 The problem maps to inability of the kernel to determine a port’s peer and set correct power.
-If that’s the case find out the port and manually suspend it; [refer][baeldung-usb-power]
+If that’s the case, find the port (`dmesg | grep -i usb`) and manually suspend it; [refer][baeldung-usb-power]

 {{< highlight basic >}}
-echo "0" > "/sys/bus/usb/devices/1-3:1.0/power/autosuspend_delay_ms"
+echo "0" > "/sys/bus/usb/devices/1-1:1.0/power/autosuspend_delay_ms"
-echo "auto" > "/sys/bus/usb/devices/1-3:1.0/power/control"
+echo "auto" > "/sys/bus/usb/devices/1-1:1.0/power/control"
 {{< /highlight >}}

 [unixse]: https://unix.stackexchange.com/q/323692/30580